jfrog/jfrog-ide-webview/README.md

 4. Push your changes to your forked repository.
 5. Submit a pull request with a clear description of your changes.

-We appreciate your contribution to making JFrog-IDE-Webview even better!.
+We appreciate your contribution to making JFrog-IDE-Webview even better!